The Hits (radio station)

-The Hits is a Hot adult contemporary music radio network, broadcasting to 26 markets across New Zealand.
-It was set up by Government broadcaster Radio New Zealand in 1993 by consolidating existing stations into a single brand and has been privately owned since 1996.
+The Hits is an adult contemporary hit music radio network, broadcasting to 26 markets across New Zealand.
+It was set up by the government broadcaster Radio New Zealand in 1993 by consolidating existing stations into a single brand and has been privately owned since 1996.
 The Hits has had the broadest broadcast reach of any radio network in the country since 1996, and is now available on 40 full-power FM frequencies and 18 iHeartRadio streams.

 Most of the individual stations started out as local AM stations owned by state broadcaster Radio New Zealand.
-Many have given a platform to broadcasting names like Selwyn Toogood, Paul Holmes, Peter Sinclair, Jenny-May Clarkson (nee Coffin) and Jason Gunn.
+Many have given a platform to broadcasting names like Selwyn Toogood, Paul Holmes, Peter Sinclair, Jenny-May Clarkson (née Coffin) and Jason Gunn.
 John "Boggy" McDowell was an announcer on the Southland station for 33 years.
-Despite a major reduction in local programmes since 1993, most stations still have a local three-hour breakfast programme or a six-hour daytime programme.
+Despite a major reduction in local programmes since 1993, most stations still have a local four-hour breakfast programme or a five-hour daytime programme.

-An estimated 282,000 people listen to The Hits every week, including 85,000 people in Auckland region.
+An estimated 461,200 people listen to The Hits every week, including 123,600 people in Auckland region.
 The network targets 25- to 54-year-old homeowners, socially-active parents and price-conscious household shoppers.
 In April 2014, the network re-branded from Classic Hits to The Hits to attract more younger listeners.
 Later that year, it came under the ownership of New Zealand Media and Entertainment.